sakshambanga/git_tutorial_18/README.md

 # git_tutorial_18
-A demo session on Git
+A demo session on Git taken by us for freshers